stefkavasileva/SoftUni-Software-Engineering/Progr.Fund  Extended/MethodsDefiningCalling-Lab/README.md

 ### Hints

-1. Read the input
+Read the input

-2. Create a method which will print the top and the bottom rows (they are the same).
+Create a method which will print the top and the bottom rows (they are the same).
 Don&#39;t forget to give it a descriptive name and to give it as a parameter some length
-  A. Instead of loop you can use the &quot;new string&quot; command which creates a new string consisting of a character repeated some given times:
+- Instead of loop you can use the &quot;new string&quot; command which creates a new string consisting of a character repeated some given times:

 ```C#
 static void PrintHeaderRow(int n)